PMayala/dsa/README.md

 2. **Open the input file.**

 3. **For each line in the input file:**
-     a.
-Remove any leading and trailing whitespaces from the line.
+     - Remove any leading and trailing whitespaces from the line.
-     b.
-Check if the line is not empty:
+     - Check if the line is not empty:
-          i.
-Attempt to convert the line to an integer. ii.
-If the conversion is successful and the integer falls within the range -1023 to 1023:
+          - Attempt to convert the line to an integer.
+          - If the conversion is successful and the integer falls within the range -1023 to 1023:
                - Add the integer to a set of unique integers.
                - This range is chosen because it encompasses the expected range of integers according to the problem description.
                - Using a set ensures that only unique integers are stored, avoiding duplicates.